BORN

 Brussels

-1996 Pacific Film Archive,
+1996 Pacific

-1995 New York Film Festival (video
+York Film Festival (video sidebar)

 Whitney Museum of American Art, New York,